 Apes, and indeed many other animals, have been making tools for millions of years.
 But stone tools were much more permanent, a spearhead, after a hunt, can be retrieved and refined so that the next hunt is easier.

-From the moment someone bashed a rock on the ground to make the first sharp-edged tool, to the development of Mars rovers and the Internet, several key advancements stand out as particularly revolutionary.
+From the moment someone bashed a rock on the ground to make the first sharp-edged tool, it finally led to the development of Mars rovers and the Internet.

 Fire 1 million years ago